dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/yamles_edit.md

 {{< alert title="Note">}}Encrypting a private key via openssl and adding it to the YAML configuration is not supported.
 This must be done before packaging the `.tar.gz` and deploying to a gateway group that has a matching passphrase.{{< /alert >}}

-## How to manually create an entity instance YAML file
+## Manually create an entity instance YAML file

 {{< alert title="Note">}}
-This section uses the [Entity Types](/docs/apim_yamles/apim_yamles_references/yamles_top_directories) directory.
+This section uses to the [Entity Types](/docs/apim_yamles/apim_yamles_references/yamles_types) directory.
 Please refer to the dedicated section for more information
 {{< /alert >}}

 To create an entity instance of `NetService` type